-The Arbitration Commission's budget for fiscal year 2021-22 is \$452,100.
-For the first time in seven years, the Arbitration Commission is currently forecasting to operate 1.5% above budget for this fiscal year as it prepares for an expanded mandate.
+The Arbitration Commission's budget for fiscal year 2022-23 is \$452,100.
+The Arbitration Commission is currently forecasting to operate 0.8% above budget for this fiscal year.
 The detailed financial outlook and three-year estimates are provided on Page 10.